Get to The Finish Line Faster!

 EKGs are used to diagnose heart and pulmonary abnormalities.

-Ultrasound is a diagnostic medical imaging technique used to visualize muscles, tendons, and many internal organs to capture their size, structure and any pathological lesions with real time tomographic images.
+Ultrasound is a diagnostic medical imaging technique used to visualize muscles, tendons, and many internal organs to capture their size, structure and any pathological lesions with real time images.

 Our centers offer full digital x-ray capabilities.
 Your x-rays are read by certified radiologists.